MOST POPULAR MUSEUMS IN INDONESIA MEMORIZE HISTORY AND CULTURE

 This is the largest museum in Indonesia.
 It is also known as Museum Gajah, since there is an elephant statue given by Chulalongkorn King of Thailand in 1871.
-The European-style museum has more than 141.000 pre-historic and historic stuffs that represents different decades.
+The European-style museum has more than 141.000 pre-historic and historic stuffs that represent different decades.

 Museum Angkut is located in Batu, East Java, near to Panderman mountain slope.
 Here, you can see more than 300 modes of transportation from Indonesia, Europe, and the United States.
 They include cars, hips, bicycle, and even lane.
 The collections are classified based on the zones, such as Sunda Kelapa and Batavia, Las Vegas, Buckingham Palace, and Floating Markets.
-Each zone offers different options of souvenirs.
+Each zone offers different options for souvenirs.
 If you are lucky enough, you can see festival parades, which are held in the evening.

-This is one of the most popular museums in Indonesia and even the largest transportation museums in the Southeast Asia.
+This is one of the most popular museums in Indonesia and even the largest transportation museums in Southeast Asia.
 So, be prepared to queue in a long line before getting into the museum.

 Bandung Geological Museum